UniversalDependencies/docs/_ab/index.md

 * Evident: `Nfh`.
 * Animacy: `Hum`, `Nhum`.
 Animacy is a verbal feature when the verb is a predicate derived from a noun.

+### Numbers

+Cardinal numbers in Abkhaz can optionally be prefixed to a noun.
+This is reflected by the nominal feature `NumType` with value `Prefix`.

 ### Pronouns, Determiners, Quantifiers